terrencetec/kontrol/docs/source/getting_started.rst

 Concept and Tutorials
 ---------------------

-Check out :ref:`Concept` and :ref:`Tutorials` to see how this package can be utilized for setting up and optimizing seismic isolation control systems.
+Check out :ref:`How to use Kontrol` and :ref:`Tutorials` to see how this package can be utilized for setting up and optimizing seismic isolation control systems.